-During a recession, currencies will become more volatile as investors look for a safe haven for their money.
+During a recession, currency volatility will increase as investors look for a safe haven for their money.
 Currencies can be very profitable in times like these because the spread between the bid and the asking price will be greater.
 This means that you can make a nice profit on your investment if you are careful.
+F

 However, if you don't understand the risks of the currency you are trading, you can easily lose an enormous amount of money.
 The key to successfully trading during a recession is to control the risks you take on carefully.